Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 # Website Overview

-Welcome to our interactive Dressage Club site.
-This website is designed for Dressage enthusiasts to discover when events are happening, enjoy the showcasing of Dressafe images through the gallery page carousel and engage with the clubs community through a user-friendly contact form.
-The white theme with a contrasting orange color is a modern refrence to this typically old fashioned sport.
-Also provides clarity, readability, and aesthetics.
+Welcome to an interactive Dressage Club site.
+This website is designed with Dressage enthusiasts in mind.
+Here users can find out when and where events are happening, enjoy a showcase of Dressage images through the gallery carousel and engage with the community through a user-friendly sign up form.
+The white theme with contrasting orange and black colour is a modern refrence to this typically old fashioned sport.
+The site also provides clarity and responsiveness.

 ## UX

-My reasons for chosing a modern deigsn was to appeal to younger users to encourage them to join.
-The design is also simple and easy to navigate as to also appeal to older users.
+My reasons for chosing a modern and clean deigsn was not only appeal to younger users but also thosee who are older.
+The style is minimal but effective and easy to use and was built with both users in mind.

 ### Colour Scheme

-Sporting clubs usually only have one or two main colours that are assostaied with it.
-I have chosen black and gold in this case.
-These colours are proffesional and work well when in contrast to one another.
+Sporting clubs are usually assosiated with one or two main colours.
+I have opted black and gold in this case.
+These colours are proffesional and work well when in contrast to eachother.

 - `black` used for primary text.
 - ` #ffc451;` used for primary highlights.